paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-033-acquisition-construction-and-alteration.md

 **(h) Dollar Amount Adjustment.—** The Administrator annually may adjust any dollar amount referred to in this section to reflect a percentage increase or decrease in construction costs during the prior calendar year, as determined by the composite index of construction costs of the Department of Commerce.
 Any adjustment shall be expeditiously reported to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.

+**(i) Notification Required.—** For each project approved under this section, the Administrator shall notify, in writing, the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate of any project milestones that are accomplished, including—

+(1) the solicitation and award of design and construction services;

+(2) the completion of any actions required for the project pursuant to the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.);

+(3) any ceremonies for the beginning or completion of the project;

+(4) a naming ceremony for the project; and

+(5) the completion of the project.

+**(j) Expiration of Committee Resolutions.—**

+(1) **In general.—** — Unless a lease is awarded or a construction, alteration, repair, design, or acquisition project is initiated not later than 5 years after the resolution approvals adopted by the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate pursuant to subsection (a), the resolutions shall be deemed expired.

+(2) **Application.—** — This subsection shall only apply to resolutions approved after the date of enactment of this subsection.

 ### Statutory Notes

 | Historical and Revision Notes |  |  |